 After the tour, my kids head back to the hangar to finish up their Junior Ranger booklets.
 As we walk through the displays, we learn more about the important legislation that LBJ signed like the Civil Rights Act of 1964.
 The National Park Service hands out Civil War to Civil Rights trading cards at the Lyndon B. Johnson National Historical Park for his role in the 1960s.

-My boys are ready to check out LBJ’s car collection next.
-It’s located behind the hanger and has a couple of his legendary white Lincoln Continental convertibles.
+My boys check out LBJ’s car collection next.
+Located behind the hanger, it features his legendary white Lincoln Continental convertibles.
 Another favorite with the boys is the Lagoon Blue colored Amphicar that LBJ would drive into a nearby lake.

 Getting to Lyndon B. Johnson National Historical Park

-The Lyndon B. Johnson National Historical Park has two districts—one in Johnson City and one 14-miles away near Stonewall, Texas.
+The Lyndon B. Johnson National Historical Park features two districts—one in Johnson City and one 14-miles away near Stonewall, Texas.

 The Johnson City location encompasses the LBJ Boyhood Home, the Johnson Settlement, the Visitors Center and the park headquarters.
 It is located in Johnson City, 50 miles west of Austin, Texas, along U.S. Highway 290 West at 100 E. Ladybird Lane.
 It’s free and open from 9 a.m. to 5 p.m.